danmartinov/print-numbers/README.md

 ###  	Implementation

-We do not have a Java API for binary trees, so a simple one was implemented from scratch in the `NumberTreeNode` class.
+We do not have a Java API for binary trees, so a simple one was implemented from scratch in the `EnglishNumberNode` class.

-The multipliers and units used to split the numbers are held ordered in `NumberDictionary`.
+The multipliers and units used to split the numbers are held ordered in static maps in `EnglishAtom`, and provided through factory methods.

-The values with their English name are held in the immutable `WordedNumber`.
+The values with their English name are held in the immutable `EnglishAtom`.
 This class also holds the information about if it can be used with the preposition `and` or not.

-I made the choice of letting the `Zero` and `Minus` cases out of the tree implementation.
-I considered it would have complicated the implementation un-neccessarily and hurt the maintenance.
-Instead, I chose to treat them right after input as a special processing.
+I made the choice of letting the `Zero` case out of the tree implementation.
+It is treated as a special case in the main method.